petermr/openVirus/OVERVIEW.md

 ## Extensible
 AMI is extensible.
 It has been bolted into many sources, and outputs (e.g. Jupyter, R, KN1ME, )
 # Exploration
+AMI is well suited for exploration.
+Come up with an idea, search, transform and see if anything comes out.
+We want YOUR ideas in the hackathon, please!